apla02/apla02/README.md

 <img src="./motivation.gif">
 </p>

-I'm a Manager Engineer, specialist in Strategy and Foresight, the last year I have learnt different programming languages, data structures, and algorithms to enhance my professional profile and to make more accurate decisions through data science and machine learning.
+I'm a Manager Engineer, Strategy and Foresight specialist, the last year I have learnt different programming languages, data structures, and algorithms to enhance my professional profile and to make more accurate decisions through data science and machine learning.

 - 🌱 Foundations in software full stack including, low-level, high-level, devops and frontend.
 - 🌱 I’m currently learning and and improving my data science skills, working with Numpy, Pandas, Matpotlib and ScikitLearn.